canardleteer/quickly-explore-rs/README.md

   - **Even though this repository is an application, we are not commiting it, so it remains as generated.**

 You can reproduce that if you'd like to.

+This won't make:

+- `README.md`
+- `book/`

+Those have been added after the initial buildout, for documentation purposes.

 ## Welcome to your curated Hello World Experience